Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 @Zackptg5, @veez21 and @jenslody @ XDA Developers, for help and inspiration

+## Previous releases
+Any previous releases can be found on [GitHub](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/releases).

+Releases up until v2.4.0 are compatible with Magisk v15 to v16.7.
+Releases from v2.4.1 are compatible with Magisk v17+.

 ## Changelog
 ### v2.6.3
 - Fixed custom fingerprints list that broke with the fingerprints list optimisation in v2.5.0.